leviceccato/dotfiles/README.md

 Copy any dotfiles or config from `~` into `~/dotfiles`, maintaining the structure.

 Run Stow to create symlinks between the config in both directories.
-If you have existing files in your home directory you will need to use the `adopt` flag.
-This will overwrite the contents of the files in your repo with the ones in your home folder.
+The `adopt` flag will overwrite the contents of the files in your repo with the ones in your home folder.

 ```sh
 stow --adopt ~/dotfiles